daruoktab/Intelligent-Granite-Agent/README.md

 ## Features

-- **Tool-based Architecture**: Modular design allows easy addition of new tools
-- **Natural Language Interface**: Interact with tools using natural language
-- **Web Interface**: User-friendly web UI for interacting with the system
-- **Command Line Interface**: Traditional CLI for scripting and direct use
+- **Intelligent Tool Orchestration**: Powered by IBM Granite, the system intelligently determines when and how to use available tools based on user prompts.
+- **Dynamic Function Calling**: Demonstrates the LLM's ability to format requests for external tools and parse their JSON responses.
+- **Natural Language Understanding & Synthesis**: The LLM excels at interpreting diverse user inputs and generating human-like explanations from structured tool outputs.
+- **Modular Toolset**: Easily extensible with new tools, each providing specific functionalities (date, math, text).
+- **Dual Interfaces**: Accessible via a sleek, modern web UI (with dark mode) and a functional command-line interface.
-- **Transparent Tool Usage**: System shows which tools were used to answer questions
+- **Transparent Operation**: The web interface clearly shows which tools were invoked and their arguments/results, offering insight into the LLM's decision-making process.
-- **Logging**: Comprehensive logging of tool usage and results
+- **Comprehensive Logging**: Detailed logs capture interactions, tool usage, and system behavior for analysis and debugging.

 ## Tools